NexaAI/octopus-v4/README.md

 The respective models used in our experiments are as follows:

 ###  Model Selection
 We leverage the latest Language Large Models for a variety of domains.
 Below is a summary of the chosen models for each category.
 In cases where no specialized model exists for a subject, we utilize generic models like Llama3-8b.
+You may consider to add more content to our table below.
+Nexa AI will create another leaderboard for the specialized model.

 | **Model**                               | **Category**       | **Subjects**                                                                                                                                                      |